 (Photo credit: @corto_jc)

 Full of charm, Corto is a must-try.
-The menu is small but ambitious, each item a thoughtful take of rustic Italian classics.
+The menu is small but ambitious — each item a thoughtful take of rustic Italian classics.
 The pasta is made fresh daily – so you know it’s delicious.
-Pasta is indisputably the highlight of the menu, a perfect showcase of “the whole greater than the sum of its parts.”
+Pasta is indisputably the highlight of the menu, a perfect showcase of “the whole is greater than the sum of its parts.”
 The sauce is usually made from a shortlist of herbs, cheese, and sometimes cured meat.
 The flavors are simple, the portions restrained, but when paired with the right pasta shapes that bring out the merit of the sauce, the result is stellar.